IN-PERSON SERVICES (ALL CITIES)

 Drop-off Services

 The City of Chicago works with its nonprofit partner, Ladder Up, to offer free tax help.
-Ladder Up is operating free, in-person, walk-in services only for individuals and families meeting certain income eligibility requirements.
+Ladder Up is operating free, in-person, walk-in services only.
+Income eligibility requirements apply.

 Los Angeles

-IRS-certified volunteers provide free basic income tax return preparation with electronic filing to individuals and families meeting certain income eligibility requirements.
-Depending on the site, in-person and/or drop-off service may be available, and an appointment may be required.
+In LA, IRS-certified volunteers provide free basic income tax return preparation with electronic filing to individuals and families meeting certain income eligibility requirements.
+Depending on the site, in-person and/or drop off service may be available, and an appointment may be required.

 Learn more and view sites in Los Angeles